-- In June 2010, FelCor completed a public offering of 31,625,000 shares of its common stock at \$5.50 per share.
+- In June 2010, we completed a public offering of 31,625,000 shares of our common stock at \$5.50 per share.
 The net proceeds from the offering, after underwriting discounts and commissions, were approximately \$166 million.
-FelCor contributed the net proceeds from this offering to us in exchange for a like number of units.
-We used these proceeds, together with cash on hand, were used to repay \$177 million of secured debt for \$130 million, representing a 27% discount, and for our \$98.5 million acquisition of the Fairmont Copley Plaza in Boston. - In May 2010, we obtained a new \$212 million loan, secured by nine hotels, that matures in 2015.
+We used these proceeds, together with cash on hand, to repay \$177 million of secured debt for \$130 million, representing a 27% discount, and for our \$98.5 million acquisition of the Fairmont Copley Plaza in Boston. - In May 2010, we obtained a new \$212 million loan, secured by nine hotels, that matures in 2015.
 This loan bears interest at LIBOR (subject to a 3.0% floor) plus 5.1%.
 The proceeds were used to repay \$210 million in loans that were secured by 11 hotels and scheduled to mature in May 2010.
 The terms and interest rate of this financing are significantly more favorable than the refinanced debt, and we unencumbered two previously mortgaged hotels in the process. - Two loans (totaling \$32 million) matured in May 2010.
 The cash flows for the hotels that secured those loans did not cover debt service and we determined the hotels' fair values to be less than the loan amounts.
 We stopped funding the shortfalls in December 2009.
-We were unable to negotiate an acceptable debt modification or reduction that favored our unitholders, and we transferred these hotels to the lenders in full satisfaction of the related debt. - Selling underperforming and non-strategic hotels creates capacity, allows us to reduce concentration risk, reduce leverage, invest in higher yielding redevelopment opportunities at remaining hotels and/or acquire hotels in our target markets.
+We were unable to negotiate an acceptable debt modification or reduction that favored our stockholders, and we transferred these hotels to the lenders in full satisfaction of the related debt. - Selling underperforming and non-strategic hotels creates capacity, allows us to reduce concentration risk, reduce leverage, invest in higher yielding redevelopment opportunities at our remaining hotels and/or acquire hotels in our target markets.
 In addition, selling non-strategic hotels reduces our future capital expenditure requirements and enables management to focus on "core" long-term investments.
-As part of our long-term strategic plan to enhance unitholder value and achieve or exceed targeted returns on invested capital, we sell and acquire hotels to improve our overall portfolio quality, enhance diversification and improve growth rates.
+As part of our long-term strategic plan to enhance shareholder value and achieve or exceed targeted returns on invested capital, we sell and acquire hotels to improve our overall portfolio quality, enhance diversification and improve growth rates.
 In that regard, we reviewed each hotel in our portfolio in terms of projected performance, future capital expenditure requirements and market dynamics and concentration risk.
 Based on this analysis, we developed a plan to sell our interests in 35 hotels (29 of which we consolidate the real estate interest and six of which are owned by unconsolidated joint ventures) that no longer meet our investment criteria.
 As a consequence, the hold periods for the hotels we consolidate were shortened, and we were required to test those assets for impairment as they were approved to be marketed for sale.
 We recorded a \$152.7 million impairment charge in 2010 related to 16 of these hotels.
 We will bring these hotels to market at the appropriate time and will only sell hotels when we receive satisfactory pricing.

-In January 2011, we reinstated our current quarterly preferred distribution and paid current quarterly preferred distributions of \$9.7 million.
-We cannot pay any common distributions unless and until all accrued and current preferred distributions are paid.
-FelCor's Board of Directors will determine whether and when to declare future distributions (including the accrued but unpaid preferred distributions) based upon various factors, including operating results, economic conditions, other operating trends, our financial condition and capital requirements, as well as FelCor's minimum REIT distribution requirements.
+In January 2011, we reinstated our current quarterly preferred dividend and paid current quarterly preferred dividends of \$9.7 million.
+We cannot pay any common dividends unless and until all accrued and current preferred dividends are paid.
+Our Board of Directors will determine whether and when to declare future dividends (including the accrued but unpaid preferred dividends) based upon various factors, including operating results, economic conditions, other operating trends, our financial condition and capital requirements, as well as minimum REIT distribution requirements.